-Lunch is the meal eaten in the middle of the day (usually between about 12:30 and 2:00).
+Lunch is the meal eaten in the middle of the day (usually between about 12.30 and 2.00).
 Many people eat meat, cheese or other sandwiches.
 Some people have a simple meal, such as cheese and biscuits, or soup and bread.
-Drinks at lunch time are very different: fruit juices, coca-cola, fanta, sprite, pepsicola, merinda, 7up and others.
+Drinks at lunchtime are very different: fruit juices, Coca-Cola, Fanta, Sprite, Pepsi-Cola, Mirinda, 7up and others.
 Some people like tea or coffee.